interledger/interledger.github.io/docs/markdown/getting-started.md

 NOTE: For this tutorial you *do not* need to use any cryptocurrency.

 ## Installing moneyd
-To install `moneyd`, open a command line and run the following command:
+To install `moneyd`, open a terminal and run the following command:
 ```shell
 $ npm install -g moneyd
 ```